 Each year, the Summit College Club awards financial scholarships to young women from the surrounding area in New Jersey who have been selected for their academic record and leadership qualities.
 The number of scholarships awarded, and the amount of each award, may vary from year to year.
 Since its inception, Summit College Club has awarded roughly $1 million in scholarship money, helping hundreds of young women attend the college of their choice.

-Scholarships may be awarded to residents of Summit, Berkeley Heights, Chatham, Millburn and New Providence, New Jersey.
+Scholarships may be awarded to residents of Summit, Berkeley Heights, Chatham, Millburn, New Providence and Springfield, New Jersey.
 Applicants should be in their senior year.
-Also eligible are daughters of individuals who have been Summit College Club members for three ore more years.
+Also eligible are daughters of individuals who have been Summit College Club members for three or more years.

 Members of the Scholarship Committee work closely with the Guidance Offices of high schools in the towns listed above.
 The Guidance Offices coordinate the application process, ensuring that eligible young women in their schools are aware of the opportunity and checking that all applications are complete before they are submitted to the Scholarship Committee.
 Typically, applications are due around March 1.
 The application consists of: applicant information, including an academic and extra-curricular resume; academic transcript; written recommendations from (1) the applicant’s guidance counselor and (2) a teacher or other academic reference; and a written essay that addresses a question posed by the Committee.